-This creamy miso vinaigrette mixes up in one bowl in just 5 minutes.
-It’s a tangy, sweet dressing that will add pizzazz to almost any salad.
+This creamy vinaigrette combines white miso with lime juice and fragrant toasted sesame oil.
+The recipe mixes up in one bowl in just 5 minutes.
+It’s a tangy, sweet dressing that will add an Asian inspiration to almost any salad.

 Is Miso Gluten Free?

 Traditional miso is a paste made by fermenting soybeans.
 Rice is often one of the other ingredients but sometimes barley is used instead.
 Barley is not gluten-free so be sure to look for a miso that is labeled gluten-free if needed.
 Miso Master Organic Mellow White Miso is my go-to.

 There are a few types of miso.
 You’ll mostly see red and white.
 White miso is fermented for a shorter time so it is milder in flavor than red.
 But all miso, including white, packs a punch of tangy umami.

 There’s a general rule of thumb for the oil to vinegar ratio in a vinaigrette but the addition of the miso changes that.
 Since miso has a very strong flavor, it’s important to balance it with other ingredients.
 It’s super salty so the recipes brings in other flavors in that will balance it.

 Rice vinegar and fresh lime juice will help to balance the saltiness and bring a little tang to the vinaigrette.

 A sweet element is super important to balancing something very salty.
 My go-to sweetener for dressing is agave because it incorporates easily.
 If you prefer a different sweetener, feel free to substitute that in.
 Brown sugar, maple syrup, white sugar and coconut sugar are all good alternatives.